Computer program: Algol

 Algol's direct descendants include Pascal, Modula-2, Ada, Delphi and Oberon on one branch.
-On another branch there's C, C++ and Java.
+On another branch the descendants include C, C++ and Java.

 Basic

-BASIC (1964) stands for "Beginner's All-Purpose Symbolic Instruction Code."
+BASIC (1964) stands for "Beginner's All-Purpose Symbolic Instruction Code".
 It was developed at Dartmouth College for all of their students to learn.
-If a student didn't go on to a more powerful language, the student would still remember Basic.
+If a student did not go on to a more powerful language, the student would still remember Basic.
 A Basic interpreter was installed in the microcomputers manufactured in the late 1970s.
 As the microcomputer industry grew, so did the language.

 Basic pioneered the interactive session.
 It offered operating system commands within its environment: